Reaching Stable Marriage via Divorces is Hard: Abstract

 \section{Abstract}

-In this paper, we study the \divorcesm{} problem, which given a \textsc{Stable Marriage} instance and an initial matching, asks whether a stable matching for the instance is reachable by a sequence of divorce operations as introduced by \citet{Tamura1993}.
-We show that for incomplete preferences with ties, \divorcesm{} is NP-complete.
+We study the \divorcesm{}~(\divorcesms) problem of deciding, given a \textsc{Stable Marriage} instance and an initial matching~$M$, whether there exists a stable matching which is reachable from~$M$ by divorce operations as introduced by Knuth~\cite{Knuth1976}.
+Towards answering an open question of Manlove~\cite{Manlove2013} and Cechl{\'a}rov{\'a} et al.~\cite{CCM2019-openq}, we show that for incomplete preferences without ties, \divorcesms{} is NP-hard.
+Our hardness reduction also implies that the problem remains parameterized intractable for the number~$\kappa$ of allowed divorce operations.
+It remains NP-hard even if the maximum length~$d$ of the preferences is a constant.
+For the combined parameter~$(\kappa, d)$, the problem is fixed-parameter tractable.